saliormoon/Cookbook/recipes/CompilingUnderWindows.md

 First of all, start a `bash` from cygwin and you clone the repository

     https://github.com/arangodb/arangodb-windows-libraries.git

 and switch into the directory `arangodb-windows-libraries`.
-This repositiory contains open-source libraries which are needed by ArangoDB.
+This repository contains open-source libraries which are needed by ArangoDB.

 * Google's V8